-- Optional: Adhesive remover – there was very little sticky residue on our bottles, so we skipped this step that was suggested by Rhythms of Play.
-However, for non-Voss bottles which sticky residue, I did find this to be very effective.
+Optional: Adhesive remover – there was very little sticky residue on our bottles, so we skipped this step that was suggested by Rhythms of Play.
+However, for other plastic bottles with sticky residue, the adhesive remover was very effective.

 - Remove labels from bottle; wash and dry bottle